Ear wax and infection management

 • Areas we cover in Albany

-Albany central, Bayonet Head, Collingwood Park, Cuthbeth, Emu Point, Gledhow, King River, Little Grove, Lower King, Upper King, Lange, McKail, Middleton Beach, Mira Mar, Milpara, Millbrook, Orana, Robinson, Spencer Park, Warrenup, Yakamia
+Albany central, Bayonet Head, Collingwood Park, Cuthbeth, Emu Point, Gledhow, King River, Little Grove, Lower King, Upper King, Lange, Mckail, Middleton Beach, Mira Mar, Milpara, Millbrook, Orana, Robinson, Spencer Park, Warrenup, Yakamia.

 • Areas we cover outside of Albany